fetchniches/Lafm/README.md

 ## User Guide

-Here is a test code below.
+Here is a test code for autograd below:

 ```python
 import lafm as lm